Probing many-body dynamics in a two dimensional dipolar spin ensemble

-In particular, one naively expects that spins in a strongly-interacting system should be treated as stochastic binary variables, thereby generating telegraph noise; for the specific case of dipolar spin ensembles, this expectation dates back to seminal work from Klauder and Anderson~\cite{klauder1962spectral}.
-The intuition behind this is perhaps most easily seen in the language of the master equation---each individual spin sees the remaining system as a Markovian bath.
-The resulting local spin dynamics is then characterized by a series of stochastic quantum jumps, giving rise to telegraph noise~\cite{SM}.
+In both samples (S3, S4), we find that the coherence exhibits a stretched exponential decay with $\beta = 3/2$ for well over a decade in time [Fig.~\ref{fig:fig2}(b)].
+Curiously, this is consistent with Gaussian spectral diffusion where $\beta = 3D/2\alpha = 3/2$ and patently inconsistent with the telegraph noise prediction of $\beta = 1+ D/\alpha = 2$.
+While in agreement with prior measurements on similar samples \cite{bauch2020decoherence}, this observation is actually rather puzzling and related to a question in the context of dipolar spin noise~\cite{anderson1953exchange, herzog1956transient, klauder1962spectral, mims1968phase, fel1996configurational, kubo2012statistical, salikhov1981theory, chiba1972electron, schweiger2001principles,choi2017depolarization, zhidomirov1969contribution, glasbeek1981phase, abe2004electron, zhong2015optically, de2003theory, wang2013spin, bauch2020decoherence, hanson2008coherent,de2010universal}.
+In particular, one naively expects that spins in a strongly interacting system should be treated as stochastic binary variables, thereby generating telegraph noise; for the specific case of dipolar spin ensembles, this expectation dates back to seminal work from Klauder and Anderson~\cite{klauder1962spectral}.
+The intuition behind this noise model is most easily seen in the language of the master equation---each individual spin ``sees'' the remaining system as a Markovian bath.
+The resulting local spin dynamics are then characterized by a series of stochastic quantum jumps that flip the spin orientation and give rise to telegraph noise~\cite{SM}.
 Alternatively, in the Heisenberg picture, the same intuition can be understood from the spreading of the operator $\hat{s}_i^z$; this spreading hides local coherences in many-body correlations, leading to an ensemble of telegraph-like, classical trajectories~\cite{SM}.

-We conjecture that the origin of Gaussian spectral diffusion in our system is related to the presence of disorder, which strongly suppresses operator spreading~\cite{witzel2012quantum}.
+We conjecture that the observation of Gaussian spectral diffusion in our system is related to the presence of disorder, which strongly suppresses operator spreading~\cite{witzel2012quantum}.
 To illustrate this point, consider the limiting case where the operator dynamics are constrained to a single spin.
-In this situation, the dynamics of $\hat{s}_i^z(t)$ follows a particular coherent trajectory around the Bloch sphere, and the rate at which the probe accumulates phase is continuous~\cite{SM}.
+In this situation, the dynamics of $\hat{s}_i^z(t)$ follow a particular coherent trajectory around the Bloch sphere, and the rate at which the probe accumulates phase is continuous~\cite{SM}.
 Averaging over different trajectories of the coherent dynamics naturally leads to Gaussian noise~\cite{SM}.